Roasted Cauliflower and Farro Salad with Lemon Turmeric Sauce

 Instructions

-2. Cut the cauliflower into florets and toss them in a large mixing bowl with a splash of olive oil, salt, and pepper.
-Roast at 425 for 30-35 minutes or air-fry at 400 for 15 minutes until tender and lightly browned.
-The cook time will depend on the size of your florets, so keep an eye on them.
+3. Cut the cauliflower into florets and toss them in a large mixing bowl with a dash of olive oil, salt, and pepper.
+Roast at 425 for 30-35 minutes until tender and lightly browned.

-4. While the cauliflower roasts, bring a large saucepan of generously salted water to a boil.
-Add the farro, and boil for 10-15 minutes until tender.
+4. While the cauliflower roasts, bring a pot of generously salted water to a boil.
+Add the farro and boil for 12-15 minutes until tender.
 Drain the farro in a strainer.
-Then, like the cauliflower, return it to the pot and toss with a bit of the Caramelized Lemon Turmeric Sauce while it's still hot.
-Doing this right away will help the farro absorb all the flavors.
+Return it to the pot and toss with a small amount (~2 tbsp) of the Caramelized Lemon Turmeric Sauce while still hot.

-6. When you're ready to serve, mix the farro and cauliflower together and put it on a platter.
-Scatter a few handfuls of sunflower sprouts across the top.
-Finish it with a handful of roasted salted almonds and an additional drizzle of sauce.
+6. To serve, transfer the farro to a serving platter and add the cauliflower on top.
+Finish it with sunflower sprouts, roasted salted almonds, and an additional light drizzle of sauce.

 Leave a Comment